bluewave-labs/verifywise/README.md

 curl -O https://raw.githubusercontent.com/bluewave-labs/verifywise/develop/.env.prod
 ```

-Make sure to change the JWT_SECRET variable to your liking as this should be unique for each user.
+Make sure to change the JWT_SECRET variable to your liking.

-Change the permissions of the install.sh script to make it executable, and then execute it.
+Change the permissions of the `install.sh` script to make it executable, and then execute it.

 ```
 chmod +x ./install.sh